ParrotPrediction/pyalcs/README.md

 ## Deep dive

+### Project setup

+It is recommended to use a Python environment for development (virtualenv/virtualenvwrapper/conda).

+For a [virtualenv](https://virtualenv.pypa.io/), create it:
+(only needs to be run once)

+    virtualenv venv

+Then, every time you want to work on a project from the shell, type the following to activate the virtual environment:

+    source venv/bin/activate

 Before working with code please install few required dependencies (code is running on Python 3).
 Make sure Swig binary is installed (required to compile OpenAI Gym environments)

     make install_deps

+### Launching example integrations

+I assuming you are inside the virtual environment created before.
+In order to run the integrations from the console you need to specify Python PATH to use the currently checked-out version of `alcs` library:

+    PYTHONPATH=/Users/khozzy/Projects/pyalcs python integration/maze/acs2_in_maze.py

+PyCharm IDE appends the path automatically.

 ## Original code
 The original author's code is located in `assets/original` directory.